The Most Beautiful Villages in the World A Journey Beyond Dreams

 Location: Lofoten Archipelago, Nordland County, north of the Arctic Circle on little Moskenesøya Island.

-What makes it different Reine isnt just any hamlet; its a quiet concert of silence, snow, and sky.
-Sitting between glassy fjords and jagged peaks, it seems like someone asked a painter for a dream and the paint spilled right onto the land.
+Reine isn’t just any hamlet; it’s a quiet concert of silence, snow, and sky.
+Sitting between glassy fjords and jagged peaks, it seems like someone asked a painter for a dream, and the paint spilled right onto the land.
 While most villages rest under regular stars, Reine curls up under shimmering curtains of the aurora borealis.

 A Village That Went Viral Before the Internet Long before hashtags, the giant magazine Allers put Reine on its cover in the 1970s and dubbed it the most beautiful village in Norway.
 That single photo spread sent curious travelers and photographers flocking, and Reine became the unofficial postcard star of wild, untouched Scandinavia.